 Reusable and consumable certifications ensure that security implementations can be leveraged up the value chain.
 Focus on the security requirements of your individual product to reduce time-to-market.

 Protect Your Reputation

-The complexity and insecurity of the IoT makes it hard for insurers to model risk, breakdown liability and provide the warranties the electronics industry needs to fully embrace digital transformation.
-An agreed approach to security provides consistency and helps combat these challenges.
-Standardized security components, such as a Root of Trust, are a crucial aspect of this.
-Uniformity helps build confidence in connected devices and demonstrates to insurers that the risk of a cyberattack has been reduced.
-Certification provides expert guidance and an audit trail of compliance, easily demonstrating to insurers your commitment to security.
+The complexity of the IoT makes it hard for insurers to model risk, breakdown liability and provide warranties to fully enable digital transformation.
+Certification provides an audit trail of compliance, demonstrating your commitment to security.